vandsh/vandsh.github.io/_posts/2018-01-10-unit-testing-a-cms.md

 }
 ```

+Avoid static/extension methods as much as physically possible (this proved to be the most challenging).
-Convert most if not all of the extension and static methods to be "helper" type classes that contain proper instances.
+Convert most if not all of the extension and static methods to be "helper" type classes that contain proper instances (more easily mockable):

 ```csharp
 ((string)searchTagValue).GetTagItem();